iamdcj/javascripts/core/scope/02-execution/README.md

 Scoped code is the code which has been sorted into lexical environments during the lexing phase; [scope generation](../01-generation).

-The execution phase does not bother with formal, LHS declarations, they have been taken care of during the [generation phase](../01-generation).
+The execution phase does not bother with formal(with a preceeding statement), LHS declarations, they have been taken care of during the [generation phase](../01-generation).

 ## Nested Scopes